manticoresoftware/manticoresearch/manual/Updating_documents/UPDATE.md

 <!-- example update -->

-Attribute updates replace attribute values of existing documents in the specified index with new values.
-Note that you can't update the contents of a fulltext field.
-If there's a need to change the contents of a fields, use [REPLACE](Updating_documents/REPLACE.md).
+UPDATE changes attribute values of existing documents in a specified index with new values.
+Note that you can't update contents of a fulltext field.
+If there's a need to change contents of a full-text field, use [REPLACE](Updating_documents/REPLACE.md).

-Attribute updates are supported for RT, PQ and disk indexes.
-All attributes types can be updated.
+Attribute updates are supported for RT, PQ and plain indexes.
+All attribute types can be updated.

-Note that document `id` attribute cannot be updated.
+Note that document id cannot be updated.
 :::